kipac-xoc/mkacispback/README.md

 ![S1, faint mode](figures/faint_ccd5_tiled-crop.pdf)
 ![S2, faint mode](figures/faint_ccd6_tiled-crop.pdf)
 ![S3, faint mode](figures/faint_ccd7_tiled-crop.pdf)
 - Note that using an analysis region covering multiple CCDs may result in a large discrepancy between the data and acispback model.
-If so, apply mkacispback for each CCD.
+If so, apply mkacispback for individual CCDs and do a simultaneous fit.
 - Full XSPEC model expressions for each CCD depending on CHIPY regions can be found in [template_models_faint](template_models_faint) and [template_models_vfaint](template_models_vfaint) directories.
 The 32 models corresponding to different CHIPY positions are stored.
-The files including "y01" and "y32" in their names correspond to CHIPY=1:32  and CHIPY=993:1024, respectively.
+The files including "y01" and "y32" in their names, for example, correspond to CHIPY=1:32  and CHIPY=993:1024 ranges, respectively.

 ### Test platforms: